NithinChintala/amalloc/README.md

 - **Terminal Based** - amalloc runs entirely in the terminal and provides visuals to different actions done when allocating memory

-- **Interactive** - amalloc works similarly to a REPL loop where you input commands like
+- **Interactive** - amalloc works similarly to a REPL where you input commands like
     > x = malloc(3)
     > y = malloc(1)